 Individual therapy for your partner if:

-- They’re experiencing betrayal trauma symptoms
+- They are experiencing betrayal trauma symptoms

 Couples therapy if: